 - Tell your other doctors, dentists, nurses, medical technicians and other health care professionals that you have a pacemaker.

 - Ask your health care professional when you can resume sexual activity.

 - Remember your pacemaker when you arrive at the airport or other public places with security screening.
 Metal detectors won’t damage your pacemaker, but they may detect the metal in your device.
 At the airport, let the TSA agent know that you have a pacemaker.
 You may need to undergo a separate security procedure, such as screening with a hand wand.

-Checking in on your device
+Checking your device

 - You can ask questions and voice any concerns you may have about living with your pacemaker.
 Make sure you and your caregiver understand what your doctor says.
 It’s a good idea to take notes.